koibots8230/Newbie-Orientation/exercises/Variables.md

 |Variables|Lower Camel Case|lowerCamelCase|
 |Classes|Upper Camel Case|UpperCamelCase|

+When you are naming your variables, please, name them in a way that it tells you the purpose of it.
+We had better not see 1-letter variables.

 ## Instructions
 1. Create the variable *intNumber* of the type *int* and give it the value 3, then print it out
 2. Run the program (If you don't remember how, see [Exercise 1](Task-1.md))